begin-theadventure/T1-RemoveSunFlares/README.md

 ## <p align="center">How to install</p>

-Go to [Releases](https://github.com/begin-theadventure/T1-RemoveSunFlares/releases), download the `englishclient_mp_common.bsp.pak000_dir.vpk` file, go to Titanfall/vpk, make a backup of the original file and replace it with the patched one.
+Go to [Releases](https://github.com/begin-theadventure/T1-RemoveSunFlares/releases), download the `englishclient_mp_common.bsp.pak000_dir.vpk` file, go to Titanfall/vpk, make a backup of the original file and move the patched one here.

 ## <p align="center">Tutorial</p>
 <p align="center">(Only if you want to do it yourself)</p>